imoutsatsos/ACT_H2CACHE/README.md

 # ACT_H2CACHE README #
-ACT_H2CACHE:Test harness for using Active Choice parameters to cache simple and complex job parameters in a session+job embedded H2 database
+Test harness for using Active Choice parameters to cache simple and complex job parameters in a session+job embedded H2 database

 ### What is this repository for? ###